lalakitchen/CDR/README.md

 ### 1) Download Amazon 2018 categories

-The helper creates the folder structure and downloads gzipped JSON files for reviews and metadata.
+This helper creates the folder structure and downloads gzipped JSON files for reviews and metadata.

 ```bash
 python scripts/download_amazon_2018.py \